Taco Bell Interview Questions

 6. What is your greatest weakness?

-• It would help if you did not deny you have a weakness or state strengths as a weakness.
-For example, do not say “I am a perfectionist” or “I work too hard and neglect my friends and family”.
+• Do not deny you have a weakness or state a strength as a weakness.
+For example, do not say, “I am a perfectionist” or “I work too hard and neglect my friends and family.”
 State a fault required for the role but not a dealbreaker if you don’t have it.

-• When you state your weakness, make sure you say what you are doing to overcome that weakness.
+• When stating your weakness, explain what you are doing to overcome it.
 For example, I have a fear of public speaking and enrolled in a public speaking class to overcome my fear.

 Company Information